samuelmahr/appt-scheduling/README.md

 It's a little overkill for this project, but it can be expanded on just for fun (add users table, trainers table, etc)

 ### Testing
-Unit tests mock most interfaces except for code that actually accesses data (`repo` package)
+Normally I would have unit tests mock most interfaces except for code that actually accesses data (`repo` package)

 Code hitting the database does have unit tests that will persist data into the table.
 I prefer to ensure interactions with the database work as expected.

-I am only testing the controller package and repo package.
-The other packages are mostly app/config/router setup.
+I am only testing the repo package just for read/write sanity.
+Ignoring the controller package, the other packages are mostly app/config/router setup.
+I was tempted to add tests to controllers, but it got larger than expected, so I will be skipping that since the email said the prompt should only take 60-90 minutes.

 Having the database running with docker compose is required.